Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Experiments and Analysis

 \subsection{Ablation Study}

-In this section, we mask the entropy-aware term for one quadrant (PHR, PLR, NHR, or NLR), reverting those tokens to vanilla GRPO updates, and ask whether the same high-entropy dominance persists.
-The experiments are averaged over three runs.
+This ablation masks the \modelname proxy term for one quadrant (PHR, PLR, NHR, or NLR), reverting those tokens to vanilla GRPO updates, and asks whether the same high-entropy proxy pattern persists.
+The experiments are averaged over three trials.